biketronic/T2000SXe-BIOS/README.md

 SUCCESS!!!!!!! it now shows text on start
 No drive detected however..

 Try setting length back to 10 from 5.
+Doesn't work, stuck on 'no disk'
+Not sure why - patched detection so it should detect the disk???